Veteran Services

 Under the Hazlewood Act, many Texas Military Members and Veterans may be eligible for tuition and fee exemption for up to 150 semester hours.
 Under certain circumstances, the Hazlewood Exemption may be transferred to the military veteran’s spouse and/or children.
 Eligibility criteria are available in the VSC or at the Texas Veterans Commission website.
 Applications for the exemption are available in the VSC.

-Per Texas Education Code §54.2001, if the student is a continuing or transfer student, they must meet the GPA requirement of the institution’s satisfactory academic progress policy in a degree or certificate programs as determined by the institution’s financial aid policy.
+Per Texas Education Code §54.2001, if the student is a continuing or transfer student, they must meet the GPA requirement of the institution’s satisfactory academic progress policy in a degree or certificate program as determined by the institution’s financial aid policy.
 For undergraduate students, satisfactory GPA is 2.0 or higher, and for graduate students, satisfactory GPA is 3.0 or higher.
 If the GPA falls below this level, the use of the Hazlewood Exemption may be suspended until meeting satisfactory requirements.
-The TAMUT Financial Aid SAP policies apply in these situations to include the option of submitting an appeal in the event of extreme mitigating circumstances resulting in the substandard progress.
+The TAMUT Financial Aid SAP policies apply in these situations to include the option of submitting an appeal in the event of extreme mitigating circumstances resulting in substandard progress.

 General Forms Requirements

 There are three categories for the Hazlewood Exemption: Veteran, Dependent Spouse and Child, and Legacy.
 Each category will require a different set of forms but the main document to determine eligibility is the Veteran’s DD214, Certificate of Release or Discharge From Active Duty, member 2 or higher copy.
 A Request for Certification and updated TVC Hours Log is required every semester you want to use the exemption.
-The Exemption is not automatically applied.
+The Hazlewood Exemption is not automatically applied.
 Contact the VSC for other specific requirements.

 Use of VA Benefits/Hazlewood Exemption with Financial Aid

 VA education benefits and the State of Texas Hazlewood Exemption can be used concurrently with financial aid.
-Therefore, it is encouraged for military community students to apply for financial aid as soon as the school year FAFSA application window opens (October 1st).
+Therefore, it is encouraged for military affiliated students to apply for financial aid as soon as the school year FAFSA application window opens (October 1st).
 Facts to keep in mind:

 • VA Education benefits: do not include VA education benefits in the income section of the FAFSA as this will reduce your need-based financial aid amount.
 Any tuition and fee amount paid directly to the school by the VA will be applied to your account prior to grants and loans being applied if you provide your documents to the Veteran Services Office early for processing.

 • Hazlewood Exemption: the exemption is considered a resource and will affect your financial aid award.
 Because the amount cannot be projected for the year as the exemption amount is based on each semester’s actual enrollment, it is important for the exemption to be applied to your account prior to your financial aid being released.
-Thus you should contact the Veteran Services Office as soon as possible to process your exemption to avoid being over-awarded by the financial aid office.
+Thus, you should contact the Veteran Services Office as soon as possible to process your exemption to avoid being over-awarded by the financial aid office.

 Tuition Deferment for Veterans and Family Members